bimdata/documentation-old/doc_sphinx/cookbook/create_an_application.rst

 **How-To create your application on BIMData Connect**

-Create an account on the https://login-staging.bimdata.io/ website.
+Create an account on the |bimdata_connect| website.
 After the login step, go to "Manage your application" screen and fill the form to Create an Application.

 You will choose a *Name* for your application, let's type **"Wonderful app"** in the field *Name*.